vltansky/IkaEasy/langs/Readme.md

-##Ikariam sites which is supported
+##Ikariam and Ikaeasy which is supported

+assignedLng is referenced in the `/zJS/lng.js`

 ```
 │ Deutschland // German